lfit/itpol/protecting-code-integrity.md

 This document is aimed at developers working on free software projects.
 It covers the following topics:

-1. PGP key best practices
+1. PGP basics and best practices
-2. Introduction to PGP and Git
+2. How to use PGP with Git
+3. How to protect your developer accounts

 We use the term "Free" as in "Freedom," but this guide can also be used for developing non-free or source-available ("Open Source") software.
 If you write